DFE-Digital/bat-design-history/app/posts/how-to/2025-02-21-how-to-use-nunjucks-macros-in-your-design-history-posts.md

 {{ appBarChart({
   headers: ["Option", "Count"],
   rows: [
-    ["Yes, required", 607],
+    ["Yes, never in doubt", 607],
-    ["No, not required", 747]
+    ["No, not a chance", 747]
   ]
 }) }}
 ```
 {% endraw %}

-This creates a horizontal bar chart using accessible HTML and inline styles.
+This creates a horizontal bar chart using accessible HTML and inline styles, for example:

-Example:
+Will Lando Norris win the 2025 Formula 1 drivers’ world championship?

+{% from "bar-chart/macro.njk" import appBarChart %}
+{{ appBarChart({
+  headers: ["Option", "Count"],
+  rows: [
+    ["Yes, never in doubt", 607],
+    ["No, not a chance", 747]
+  ]
+}) }}

+Other examples:

 - [UCAS Apply preferences](/publish-teacher-training-courses/ucas-apply-preferences/)